karenzone/logstash-docs-md/README.md

 * HTML files from the elastic/built-docs repo's `raw/en/logstash/current` and `raw/en/logstash-versioned-plugins/current` directories.
 * The overview pages for each plugin type from the elastic/logstash-docs repo.
-* The Gemfile from the elastic/logstash repo's branch for the specified Elastic Stack version.

 These files are stored in a Git-ignored `temp` directory.